daniel-bogdoll/semseg_od/README.md

 # Simultaneous semantic segmentation and outlier detection

+This version is only made to create and store the WD-Pascal dataset.
+The evaluation will fail (don't know why)

 Code to reproduce the results from
 <div class="highlight highlight-html"><pre>
 <b><a href=https://arxiv.org/abs/1908.01098>Simultaneous Semantic Segmentation and Outlier Detection in Presence of Domain Shift</a>